This report describes the data wrangling steps performed in the preparation of the WeRateDogs (wrd) Twitter Archive dataset for analysis.

 some rows are predicted to not be dogs at all even though they do contain dogs (saw "banana", and "china_cabinet", to name a few)

-some fields in tweet data are completely empty (geo
+some fields in tweet data are completely empty (geo, coordinates, contributors)

 some tweets are retweets